python/cpython/Doc/library/decimal.rst

   1.20`` gives :const:`1.5600`.

-* Unlike hardware based binary floating point, the decimal module has a user settable precision (defaulting to 28 places) which can be as large as needed for a given problem::
+* Unlike hardware based binary floating point, the decimal module has a user alterable precision (defaulting to 28 places) which can be as large as needed for a given problem::

      >>> getcontext().prec = 6